Beausejour, Manitoba

 Beausejour (/ˌboʊzəˈʒʊər/) is a town in the Canadian province of Manitoba.
 It is 46 kilometres northeast of Winnipeg, just west of the Canadian Shield and Whiteshell Provincial Park.
 The French name Beauséjour [beau + séjour] means "beautiful stay".
 The town is surrounded by the Rural Municipality of Brokenhead.

-Originally known as Stony Prairie, Beausejour was named in 1877 by Mrs H.W.D.
-Armstrong, wife of a government railway surveyor, when a telegraph office was installed there to serve settlers along the nearby Brokenhead River.
+Etymology

+The current community name comes from the French phrase meaning "a good place" or "a good stopping place".
+There are a few variations as to the origin and establishment of the name, although all share similarities in being named by a railway employee.
+One version is that a French Canadian CN Railway engineer, after slashing through brush and swamp, came to this high and grassy place.

+A second documented version from S. Turner, the town's postmaster in 1905 says that he believed the town name came from a French Canadian government engineer.
+The railway station was built on a small, elevated area of sand and gravel, which had been called "Stony Prairie" by local Indigenous peoples.
+The engineer provided the name as it was a good camping ground from the other low lying areas.

+A third and final version says that the town`s first residents, Mr. and Mrs. H.W.D.
+Armstrong were the ones to name the town.
+Mr. H.W.D.
+Armstrong was a Canadian Pacific Railway surveyor who was responsible for the selection of names along this line and asked his wife to name it.
+She suggested the Beausejour name for "a nice play to stay".

 History

 In 1906, the "Manitoba Glass Works" was founded, in a town now known as Beausejour, by Joseph Keilback and his partners.
 Sustained by a nearby deposit of high quality sand, it was the first glass container factory in Western Canada.
 Glassblowers from Poland and the United States, supported by local labour, used silica sands to produce bottles for breweries and soft drink companies in Winnipeg.
 In 1909 it was taken over by a Winnipeg businessman, who expanded production to include jars, medicine bottles, and ink bottles.
 At its peak, the Manitoba Glass Works employed 350 workers, but because of its inability to compete with Eastern Canadian manufacturers, was purchased in 1913 by a Montreal company and relocated to Redcliff, Alberta.
 The factory site remains, and was designated as a Provincial Heritage Site (number 41) on 27 September 1989.

 In 1912, the Town of Beausejour was incorporated.

 It is the birthplace of former Provincial Premier and Governor General Edward Schreyer.
 Edward Schreyer School is named after him in his honour.

 Beausejour was the setting for the 1990 film The Outside Chance of Maximilian Glick, & its 1990-91 television dramedy series adaptation, Max Glick.
 The film was largely filmed there.